uktrade/uk-trade-quotas-dashboard/src/index.md

 function balanceHistoryChart(data, {width}) {
   return Plot.plot({
     title: "Percentage of quota remaining over time",
-    subtitle: "How the percentage remaining has changed since the start of 2020 for four quotas.
+    subtitle: "How the percentage remaining has changed since the start of 2020 for six quotas.
 Data is available only at inconsistent intervals.", width,
     style: "font-size: 12px;",
     marginBottom: 40,